 The carpenter billed the man $50.
 The invoice said, “Driving one nail: $3.
 Knowing where to drive the nail: $47.”

 Having experienced how the problem had already caused him more than $50 worth of trouble, the man happily paid right away.

 The carpenter's invoice hit the nail on the head.
 Anybody can drive a nail.
-The value lies in knowing where to drive the nail.
-Thus, the carpenter's expertise solved the problem and was the source of value.
-It had nothing to do with the amount of time taken, except that there was additional value in the problem being solved quickly.
+Value lies in knowing where to drive the nail.
+The carpenter's expertise solved the problem and was the source of value.
+Whether the carpenter billed an hourly rate did not matter.
+There was value in solving the problem quickly, too.